paulonteri/django-serverless-cron/README.rst

 .. image:: https://readthedocs.org/projects/django-serverless-cron/badge/?version=latest
      :target: http://django-serverless-cron.readthedocs.io/?badge=latest

 django-serverless-cron is a Django app with a simpler approach running cron jobs (mostly in a serverless environment) through HTTP requests with an integration with the Django admin.
-This allows you to run any task without having to manage always-on infrastructure, DevOps, or servers.
+This allows you to run any task without having to manage always-on infrastructure.

-There is also an option to run jobs via a management commands and the Django admin.
+There is also an option to run jobs via management commands and the Django admin.

 Documentation
 -------------

-Documentation, including installation and configuration instructions, is graciously hosted at https://django-serverless-cron.readthedocs.io.
+Documentation is graciously hosted at https://django-serverless-cron.readthedocs.io.

 Quickstart
 ----------